 The comfort food menu is thought by locals to be one of the most reasonably priced on the Island.

 The majority of the staff members at the Downyflake have worked at the restaurant for many, many years.

 The longevity of the staff at the Downyflake is one of the important aspects that set it apart from other dining establishments.
 Customers feel comfortable being served and waited upon by the staff members with whom they have become friendly over the years.

-Together with their staff, the new management at the Downflake is dedicated to preserving this landmark eatery which celebrates the historical whimsy of Nantucket.
+Together with their staff, the current management at the Downyflake is dedicated to preserving this landmark eatery, which celebrates the historical whimsy of Nantucket.